-- List containing direct contact information for ADOT staff who have volunteered to assist as interpreters and/or translators if needed.
-Lists will be verified and updated annually for each program area by the Title VI Liaison and will be published on ADOT's internal website (ADOTnet), under the "FHWA Title VI Liaison Resources" tab. - Program areas that have contact with the public will use the U.S. Census "I Speak" language cards to identify language needs in order to match them with available services.
-Language cards will be verified and distributed annually by the program area Title VI Liaison. - Use of web based translation and telephonic interpretation services under contract with ADOT, when required. - Each program area maintains a list of translation and interpretation services for use, when required. - All ADOT program areas procure interpretation and or translation services through the Arizona Procurement Portal (APP) which lists ADOT "on-contract" interpretation and or translation vendors.
+1. List containing direct contact information for volunteer ADOT staff that assist as interpreters and/or translators if needed.
+Lists are verified and updated annually for each program area by the Title VI Liaison and is published on ADOT's internal website (ADOTnet), under the "FHWA Title VI Liaison Resources" tab.

+- 2. Program areas having contact with the public use the U.S. Census "I Speak" language cards to identify language needs in order to match with available services.
+Language cards are verified and distributed annually by the program area Title VI Liaison. - 3.
+Use of web based translation and telephonic interpretation services under contract with ADOT, when required. - 4.
+Each program area maintains a list of translation and interpretation services for use, when required. - 5.
+All ADOT program areas procure interpretation and or translation services through the Arizona Procurement Portal (APP) which lists ADOT "on-contract" interpretation and or translation vendors.